-Overdrafts can be expensive ways to borrow money.
+Overdrafts can be expensive ways to borrow money – and they’re set to get bigger.
 Here’s how to clear one.

 Half of all bank customers use an overdraft when they’re short of cash.
 Yet many don’t realise that when they use one it’s a form of borrowing.
 Yep, it’s debt!